juliusl/get-layers/readme.md

 go run ./main.go registry-1.docker.io/library/ubuntu:latest
 ```

+The output will be the layers that were downloaded.
+By default I download to the temp folder, and the file names
+are the digest without an extension.

 If your docker config is already set up, this will read from that.

 If you are not logged in, you can use the `login.sh` script in this repo to login.

-You will be asked what registry you would like to log into.
+You will be asked what registry you would like to log-in to.

-Once you log in, you can do:
+Once you've logged in (for example ACR), you can do:

 ```
 go run ./main.go <registry>.azurecr.io/<image>:<locator>